algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_reports/week_4.md

 ## Topics

 - Discussion on how to measure tests.
-- Project advancement overview.
+- Overview of project advancement.

 ## Achievements

 1. Completed Functional Specifications.
 2. Completed Tasks & Schedule.
-3. Completed the code of the parser.
+3. Successfully finalized the parser's code.
 4. Fully documented Risks & Assumptions.
+5. Completed builder coding.
+6. Initiated runner coding.
+   - Completed structure reading.
+7. Configured Git server.

 ## Challenges

-- Adhering to the deadline for the function specifications.
+- Adhering to the deadline for the functional specifications.
 - Maintaining a positive team atmosphere while ensuring focus and hard work.
 - Identifying potential risks and formulating solutions for the project.

 ## Plans for next week

 - Finalize the Technical Specifications.
-- Complete the test plan
+- Complete the test plan.
+- Focus on improving team satisfaction.

 ## Team mood

-Average team mood rating: /10
+Average team mood rating: 6.8/10

+As the Project Manager,  I'm quite fatigued at the end of this week.
+The team is generally content with the work accomplished so far, and they are motivated to achieve our goals and complete the project.
+Unfortunately, we haven't yet reached our team satisfaction expectations.

 ## Conclusion

-It was a challenging management week but a productive one.
+It was a challenging yet productive management week.
 We made significant progress, and if we maintain this momentum, we will be able to meet our expectations.
+To achieve this, our focus should be on improving team satisfaction.